-Juanito was awarded his Masters degree in Education from the New Mexico Higlands University of Las Vegas, New Mexico in 1971 and teaches courses in Retablo Painting throughout New Mexico at the Ghost Ranch in Abiqui, Santa Fe and the Northern New Mexico College in El Rito.
-He has also given Retablo Painting courses in Colorado, California, Indiana and Georgia.
-Juanito also served as Curator of Southwest Devotional Folk Art at the A.R.
+Juanito was awarded his Masters degree in Education from the New Mexico Highlands University of Las Vegas, New Mexico in 1971 and teaches courses in Retablo Painting throughout New Mexico and United States.
+Juanito served as Curator of Southwest Devotional Folk Art at the A.R.
 Mitchell Museum in Trinidad, Colorado and lectured at the Trinidad Historical Society on Spanish Colonial Devotional Art.

 With pieces in public Museums throughout New Mexico, Colorado and Washington D.C., Juanito's works are also held in private collections in the United States, Europe, South America, Mexico, Canada and Australia.